 2) Add onion, celery, and ½ tsp salt.
 Cook for 5 minutes or until softened.
 Add garlic and tomato paste, stirring constantly, until fragrant, about 1 minute.
 Add the red wine and chicken stock, scraping up any bits on the bottom of the Dutch oven.
 Transfer mixture to Suvie pan.

 3) Stir in thyme, bay leaves, and barley.
-Fill reservoir, input settings, and cook now or schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.